Arizona Divorce Laws Adultery

 Many people have questions regarding the Arizona divorce laws on adultery and the effect an adultery has in a divorce in Arizona.
 Arizona is a no-fault divorce state, which means the Arizona divorce laws on adultery provide that neither party is required to provide grounds for a divorce.
 All that is needed is for one of the parties to testify that the marriage is “irretrievably broken.”

 However, this doesn’t mean that the Arizona divorce laws on adultery mean a spouse’s affair does not play a role in the Arizona divorce process.
 It also doesn’t mean that both the adulterous spouse or their paramour do not potentially face serious consequences relating to their affair under the Arizona divorce laws on adultery.
 Specifically, there are certain issues in the divorce case that render the infidelity relevant and, therefore, evidence of the cheating necessary to establish a claim of “waste of community assets.”

 Arizona divorce laws provide that both spouses owe a fiduciary duty to each other in the management of their community assets and debts similar to the obligation partners in a business owe a duty to protect their mutual interests for the good of their jointly owned business.
-Therefore, any money spent by the adulterous spouse on their paramour or in furtherance of their immoral actions may be considered a waste of a community asset.
+Therefore, any money spent by the adulterous spouse on their paramour or in furtherance of their infidelity may be considered a waste of a community asset.

 Some states also recognize a personal injury claim of tortious interference with a marital relationship, which may enable the innocent spouse to file a lawsuit against the paramour of the adulterous husband or wife.
 Such actions are referred to as civil causes of action and are filed in state court or federal court if the mistress and the innocent spouse live in separate states.
 A jury can hear these cases.
 Not all jurisdictions recognize these types of lawsuits, so consult with an attorney in your state.